retooth2/xenharmlib/doc/index.rst

 Features
 ---------------

-Xenharmlib is an ongoing project with the goal to bundle the many different single-purpose applications around microtonality that are scattered around the web into a single library.
+Xenharmlib is an ongoing project.
 New features will come in by time and feature requests are welcome.

 So far it supports the following: